rszmacinski/native-apps-api-orchestration/docs/feedback-poll.md

-poll
+poll feedback
 ----
-  Request for result to the Startup service where a feedback request was submitted.
+  Request for result to the feedback service request.
 A call to Startup must have been performed first before the poll service is invoked.
 The orchestrate service will return a cookie called mdtpopenapi and this cookie must be supplied to the poll service.
 This service should be invoked every 2-3 seconds to verify the outcome of the Startup service call which executed the async task.

 * **URL**